drounce/PyGEM/docs/install_pygem.md

 ```

 ### Demonstration Notebooks
 A series of accompanying Jupyter notebooks have been produces for demonstrating the functionality of PyGEM.
-These can be acquired and installed from [Github](link).
+These can be acquired and installed from [GitHub](https://github.com/PyGEM-Community/PyGEM-notebooks).

 # Developing PyGEM
 Are you interested in contributing to the development of PyGEM?
-If so, we recommend forking the [PyGEM's github repository](https://github.com/PyGEM-Community/PyGEM) and then [cloning the github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) onto your local machine.
+If so, we recommend forking the [PyGEM's GitHub repository](https://github.com/PyGEM-Community/PyGEM) and then [cloning the GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) onto your local machine.

 Note, if PyGEM was already installed via PyPI, first uninstall:
 ```